luukfroling/BEP/parts/03-theory.md

 An attention map showing how an attention mechanism can be used to have the model focus more on important features, which in this case is the sinogram.
 :::

-[](#attention_network) shows an attention map from a trained AttU-Net model.
+[](#attention_network) shows an attention map from a AttU-Net model trained on CT scan reconstruction.
+An attention map has been drawn to illustrate $\alpha_{i}^{l}$ for the first skip-connection.
 For this specific application it is as expected the attention gate focuses on the lower-intensity parts of the sinogram as these areas provide the most information about the imaged object.